kperv/git-assistant/README.md

 ## Technologies

 * LLM: LLama3
-* Knowledge base: Elasticsearch
+* Knowledge base: Elasticsearch (with Hybrid Search Text + Vector)
 * Interface: Streamlit

 ## Evaluation

 ### Offline evaluation
-a dataset of 50 git related questions and answers generated for evaluation. gpt-4o-mini was used for judging and generating ground truth data.
+A dataset with 50 git related questions and answers was generated for evaluation.
+Model `gpt-4o-mini` was used for judging and generating ground truth data.

 Evaluation is performed by
 * cosine similarity is 46%